 A short sale transaction can be part of a legitimate trading strategy.
 It is often endorsed for its beneficial effects on the securities markets, which include increasing liquidity.
 Short selling is also criticized.
 Short sellers profit by identifying companies that are weak or overvalued, and companies whose shares have been manipulated to rise to artificially high share prices.
 The most widely misunderstood aspect of short selling is under what circumstances it becomes illegal.
-We created this Securities Lawyer 101 Series to address the most common questions we receive about Short Sales.
+This post addresses the most common questions we receive about Short Sales.

 Q. What is a Short Sale?